Q. What Should I Do If I'm Involved In A Crash?

 Q. How Do I Know If I Have A Valid Case?

-A. To find out whether you have a case, please contact Park & Nguyen toll free for a free telephone consultation.
+A. To find out whether you have a case, please contact Park & Nguyen toll free for a free telephone consultation at (718) 514-7886 or complete an online form.
 There are strict time limitations on when an action must be commenced, as well as time-sensitive deadlines to have the paperwork completed for any no-fault claims.
 Therefore, call as soon as possible.